Mental Preparation for Motor Racing

 Do you talk yourself out of winning races?

-When you return back to racing it’s important to spend some time and think about your attitude towards returning.
-It’s likely a large absence will have impacted on some important factors related with your Mental Toughness.
+Before you race it’s important to spend some time and think about your attitude towards racing.
+It’s likely different events will have impacted on some important factors related with your Mental Toughness.

-• Whether you view your first race as a challenge.
+• Whether you view racing as a challenge.

 • Whether you choose to play it safe or take risks.

-• Your confidence levels may be impacted too, some racers will be worried about racing whereas others may bulls##t themselves into thinking they are going to win the race.
+• Your confidence levels may be impacted too, some racers will be worried about racing whereas others may bulls##t themselves into thinking they are going to win every race.

-• You might be someone who is hugely pumped up for the first race and struggles to calm yourself down.
+• You might be someone who is hugely pumped up for racing and struggles to calm yourself down.

 • You might be worried about a rival or rivals getting one up on you.